jaypipes/ghw/README.md

 * `ghw.TopologyInfo.Architecture` contains an enum with the value `ghw.NUMA` or `ghw.SMP` depending on what the topology of the system is
-* `ghw.TopologyInfo.Nodes` is an array of pointers to `ghw.Node` structs, one for each topology node (typically physical processor package) found by the system
+* `ghw.TopologyInfo.Nodes` is an array of pointers to `ghw.TopologyNode`
+  structs, one for each topology node (typically physical processor package) found by the system

-Each `ghw.Node` struct contains the following fields:
+Each `ghw.TopologyNode` struct contains the following fields:

-* `ghw.Node.Id` is the system's `uint32` identifier for the node
+* `ghw.TopologyNode.Id` is the system's `uint32` identifier for the node
-* `ghw.Node.Cores` is an array of pointers to `ghw.ProcessorCore` structs that are contained in this node
+* `ghw.TopologyNode.Cores` is an array of pointers to `ghw.ProcessorCore` structs that are contained in this node
-* `ghw.Node.Caches` is an array of pointers to `ghw.MemoryCache` structs that represent the low-level caches associated with processors and cores on the system
+* `ghw.TopologyNode.Caches` is an array of pointers to `ghw.MemoryCache` structs that represent the low-level caches associated with processors and cores on the system